BrendanNolan/obsidian/bash.md

 - The `-o pipefail` will make sure that a pipe expression fails if any of the commands along the pipe fail

+# Positional Arguments

+- The special variable `#` holds the number of positional arguments.
+Example usage:
+  `echo "received $# arguments`

+# Quoting

+Bash will treat text inside single quotes as literal text and will not e.g. expand variables.
+In double quotes, bash will expand variables.
+I am sure there is more to this but this is the basic picture.

 # Variables

 - Be aware that a variable that contains a number is actually treated as a string, so `var=147` is